Chronic myelomonocytic leukemia: Signs and symptoms

 One of the most common signs of CMML is splenomegaly, found in approximately half of cases.
 Other less frequent signs and symptoms consist of anaemia, fever, weight loss, night sweats, infection, bleeding, synovitis, lymphadenopathy, skin rashes, pleural effusion, pericardial effusion and peritoneal effusion.

 Cause

-Although the cause of CMML is unknown, environmental carcinogens, ionising radiation and cytotoxic agents may have a role in causing disease.
+Although the cause of CMML is unknown, environmental carcinogens, ionising radiation, and cytotoxic agents may have a role in causing the disease.
 Approximately one third of cases of MDS with a monocyte count of >10% and <1 billion/L will progress to CMML.

 Pathogenesis

 With a high rate of Ras mutation in CMML, deregulation of this signalling pathway has been linked to the pathogenesis of the disease.
 Tumour necrosis factor, GM-CSF, interleukin-3, interleukin-4, interleukin-6, and interleukin-10 may have a role in hyperproliferative CMML cells.
 These cytokines can stimulate the growth of CMML in vitro.
 Hypermethylation of cytosine residues (usually in the promoter regions of genes) occurs in many malignancies to regulate gene expression.
 One commonly hypermethylated gene in CMML is p15^{INK4b}, a gene involved in cell cycle regulation.